deyzir/dapp/README.md

 ```

 <br>
-we can go to goerliethercan and we can see contract address
+We can go to goerliethercan and we can see contract address
 <br>
-but there is a little problem  this contract dont verify we will verify this contract
+But there is a little problem  this contract dont verify we will verify this contract
 <br>